-Additionally, it’s worth noting that Tesla currently installs the Delta M4-TL-US inverter, if online comment boards are to be believed.
-Here’s a link to the inverter that Tesla will be eschewing in favor of their own.
+Additionally, it’s worth noting that Tesla previously installed the Delta M4-TL-US inverter, if online comment boards are to be believed.
+Here’s a link to the inverter that Tesla eschewed in favor of their own.

-Why is Tesla making a solar inverter and what does it mean for solar?
+Why did Tesla make a solar inverter and what does it mean for solar?

-It may not seem like it at first, but these two questions go hand in hand: the reasoning behind why Tesla is entering the fray as a solar inverter manufacturer and what it means for the solar industry are inextricably linked.
+It may not seem like it at first, but these two questions go hand in hand: the reasoning behind why Tesla entered the fray as a solar inverter manufacturer and what it means for the solar industry are inextricably linked.